 Post-Pregnancy Surgery for Diastasis Recti to repair Split Tummy Muscles in Melbourne

 Pregnancy is a magical time but growing another human takes a toll on your body.
 Excess skin, bulging belly, and stretch marks are only some of the cosmetic results of pregnancy.
 One very common, yet rarely mentioned, cosmetic problem after pregnancy is diastasis recti – separation of the rectus abdominis (the 6-pack muscle).
 When you have ab muscle separation, your belly will bulge forward.
 It can be a purely cosmetic problem, however, many studies have linked it to lower back pain, incontinence, hernia, and digestive problems.
 Diastasis recti repair surgery is the best method to treat split tummy muscles.
-It’s usually done during tummy tuck surgery (abdominoplasty), which aims to tighten and rejuvenate the belly, restoring the pre-pregnancy physique and improve your symptoms.
+It’s usually done during tummy tuck surgery (abdominoplasty), which aims to tighten and rejuvenate the belly, restoring the pre-pregnancy physique and improving your symptoms.

 Dr Craig Rubinstein is one of the top certified plastic surgeons in Australia, and he has performed thousands of tummy tucks with and without muscle repair throughout the years.